Vyral/angie-cody-recruiting/_posts/2020-01-09-why-hosting-an-open-house-is-a-great-start-to-your-career.md

 ---
 layout: post
-title: Why Hosting an Open House is a Great Start to Your Career
+title: Why Hosting an Open House Is a Great Start to Your Career
 date: 2020-01-09 20:53:00
 tags:
   - Lead Generation